Deploying a replication flow

 • Uncomment the replication.policy.class property if you added this property to [***REPLICATION CONFIGMAP***].
 This property configures what replication policy is used for replication.

-• The sync.group.offsets.enabled is true by default, setting this property explicitly to true is not necessary.
-The property is explicitly set to true in this example to highlight Cloudera recommendations.
+• The sync.group.offsets.enabled property is true by default.
+As a result, setting this property explicitly to true is not necessary.
+The property is explicitly set to true in this example to highlight Cloudera requirements.
+Using this feature is a must in any replication flow that you set up.

 MirrorHeartbeatConnector is responsible for creating minimal replication traffic in the flow.
 Because of this, the Connector needs access to the source cluster, but configured as if it was the target cluster.
 This means that you need to provide the source cluster configurations with the producer.override. and target.cluster. prefixes.